 Total taxes owed = $5,612

-Unfortunately, these changes will not help you when filing your 2019 taxes but you should consider making adjustments now to optimize in tax savings for 2020.
+Unfortunately, these changes will not help you when filing your 2019 taxes but can consider now in order to make adjustments to your contributions.
+Planning ahead will help you optimize your tax savings for 2020.
 In 2020 you can:

 - Contribute $19,500 to your employee 401(k), 403(b), most 457 plans, and the federal government’s Thrift Savings Plans. up from $19,000 in 2019.
 That means you can save an additional $500 a year into your employee savings plans.
 The 2020 catch-up contribution limit increased to $6,500 from $6,000 in 2019 (for participants age 50 and older).